-Heroin is extremely addictive and, because it is associated with an intense withdrawal syndrome, it is important to understand the risks of attempting a home detox.
+Heroin is extremely addictive and, because it is associated with intense withdrawal syndrome, it is important to understand the risks of attempting a home detox.
 When people experience an uncomfortable withdrawal, they may be inclined to use substances for relief.
 One study examined the experience of mothers living in Ireland who had children who were detoxing.
-The study found that it was common for the detoxing individuals to self-administer legal and illegal substances during the withdrawal period to help manage side effects.
+The study found that it was common for detoxing individuals to self-administer legal and illegal substances during the withdrawal period to help manage side effects.
 Among the study sample, relapses were common.4

 How Do I know it's Time to Quit?

-This quiz from U.S. Department of Health and Human Services may help you to uncover your motivation to stop using heroin:
+This quiz from the U.S. Department of Health and Human Services may help you to uncover your motivation to stop using heroin:

 Is the Process Safe?